 - Speeches must be at least 5 minutes but no more than 7 minutes in length.
-Penalty points are assessed if a speech if too long or too short. - Our winner today will advance to the Regional Contest on April 22nd.
-Runners-up at the Regional contest will receive \$150 and \$100 cash awards, respectively and the Regional contest winner will receive a \$200 cash award and advance to the District Finals. - Winners of the five Regional Contests will advance to the District Finals at the District Conference on May 6th at The Eden Roc Resort & Suites in Lancaster PA.
-The runners-up at the District contest will each receive \$150, \$250, \$350 and \$500 cash awards and the contest winner will receive a \$1,000 cash award. - Ask for quiet for all speakers.
+Penalty points are assessed if a speech if too long or too short. - Our winner today will advance to the Regional Contest on April 13th.
+Runners-up at the Regional contest will receive \$150 and \$100 cash awards, respectively and the Regional contest winner will receive a \$200 cash award and advance to the District Finals. - Winners of the five Regional Contests will advance to the District Finals at the District Conference on May 4, 2019 at The Allentown Renaissance Hotel.
+Runners-up at the District contest will each receive \$150, \$250, \$350 and \$500 cash awards and the contest winner will receive a \$1,000 cash award. - Ask for quiet for all speakers.
 No one should enter or exit during a speech.
 Food servers should refrain from serving or bussing during a speech - 3.
 The Master of Ceremonies should explain that each speaker will be introduced by NUMBER ONLY with no mention of names or school affiliation (if more than one school is represented) until all contestants have given their speeches.
 Also explain that polite applause at the conclusion of each speech is permissible, but responses beyond this are discouraged so that judges are not unduly influenced by the audience.
-Also note that there will be silence between speakers to allow the judges an opportunity to tabulate their scores.
-Do not point out the judges or timekeeper before the contest. - 4.
+The MC can make some remarks between speakers to allow the judges an opportunity to tabulate their scores.
+Do not point out the judges or timekeeper before the contest.
+In the Regional and District competitions, only the speaking contestant will be in the presentation room.
+In order not to hear their competitors, other contestants will be in a nearby ready room with a Rotarian to converse with them. - 4.
 After the last contestant has spoken, invite the judges and the teller to leave the room to tally the points and rank the speakers.